mozilla-services/consvc-shepherd/docs/adr/0000-metrics-client-for-shepherd.md

 ### Positive Consequences

 * Quality of metrics customizations mean significant control of what metrics we want to emit.
-* Built-in DogStatsD though backend.
+* Built-in DogStatsD through backend.
 * Lines up perfectly with our deployed infrastructure in Docker/Kubernetes (Telegraf & InfluxDB)
 * High quality library and documentation mean an ease of development and maintenance.
 * Backend configuration and filters mean fine-tuning of our metrics.
-* Fast development time for simple use cases.
+* Fast development time for minimal use cases.

 ### Negative Consequences